Emir99/carshop/README.md

-# SpringBoot-Hotel-REST-API
+# Car-CarShop REST-Api
 This is a REST API build with Spring Boot.
+Its about making different car markets that sell different kind of cars.
 For Db it uses Postgres.
-Its about making different car markets that sell different kind of cars.

 # Tools
 - For running it is required you to have: